ConceptResearch/CARLA/carla_workshop/carla_2022.md

 - 15:55 - 16:30 Uta Priss, *A Concept Inventory for Teaching Introductory Mathematics*
 - 16:30 - 16:45 Closing ceremony

-## Registration

-Please click [here](https://docs.google.com/forms/d/e/1FAIpQLSezQOc6WDdgfKe6HSAImtr09J6yqqz0IqN2C9_GzMFiUzyKvg/viewform?vc=0&c=0&w=1&flr=0) for the registration form.
-There will be a fee of 15 Euro which will be collected on site.

 ## Program Committee: